How to Tell the Difference Between Mice and Rats

 Mice, like many other rodents, are nocturnal.
 They’re a lot more active from dusk till dawn, so you might hear them creeping around your house or chewing on your wardrobe while you’re desperately trying to sleep.

 Rats, on the other hand, are cautious vermins.
 They don’t get comfortable and rarely explore something new, which complicates an amateur’s attempt at rat control.
 During the course of their evolution, the rats that stayed away from new and unknown objects were the ones that managed to procreate the most.
-That’s why traps can take a lot longer to work on a rat as they have to get used to it as a part of their environment.
+That’s why traps can take a lot longer to work on a rat, as they have to get used to them as a part of their environment.

 A rat will rarely build a nest.
 A common practice for them is to use burrows or holes as their improvised home to provide shelter.
 If no suitable hole is available anywhere around, they are more than prepared to make one for themselves.